BlueHarrier/IsleMetaverse/Tree/Repository/README.md

 }
 ```

 If the repository that wishes to be downloaded doesn't have a manifest file, the in-file manifest can be used.
-It follows the same structure that a `itr` file would.
+It follows the same structure that a `manifest.itr` file would.

 > [!WARNING]
 > If any of the files is not listed in the repository, that resource will be inaccessible.